Friends of the Loxley Valley holds work sessions on local footpaths during the summer months, to help to keep them free of obstructive vegetation.

 What footpath work does Friends of the Loxley Valley do?

-We keep the tapping rail clear of overgrowth, and also cut back overhanging vegetation when it begins to obstruct other parts of the path.
+We keep the tapping rail clear of overgrowth, and also cut back overhanging vegetation when it starts to obstruct the path.

 We have agreed the work with the council’s public rights of way officer, to help him concentrate his limited resources on urgent maintenance and repair tasks on the city’s footpath network.